- Orkney Wireless Museum

 - Skara Brae, Ring of Brodgar, Stenness - coach trip to see the neolithic site

-- Orkney International Science Festival - this post
+- Orkney International Science Festival - a couple of events and a lovely old cinema projector

 - Getting to Orkney - by sleeper train, coach and ferry